 Since 2015 we have been providing data science and software engineering services to industry.
 We are experts in environmental data modelling and have worked on over 60 technical projects developing new software tools, performing complex data analysis or undertaking assessments of the impact of weather on infrastructure, supply chains and business operations.
 Whilst we have experience across many industries, our primary focus is the energy sector, where we are active at different stages of the project life cycle from early stage solar and wind due diligence to assessing electricity network resilience and providing analysis on the impact of weather and climate on future markets.

 Our experts come from a range of industries, covering technical specialisms such as meteorology and climate science, mathematical optimisation, wind and solar engineering, data science and software development.
 Whilst we have disparate backgrounds, we are united in our desire to use innovative data modelling approaches to better inform strategic and operational decision-making.

 At a glance

 We have a growing portfolio of work applying forecasting and optimisation techniques to energy sector challenges.
-Recent projects include (1) the evaluation of forecast accuracy and weather regimes on the economic dispatch and spinning reserve requirements of fossil fuel generators (2) an examination of factors driving unscheduled downtime for a wind farm and (3) the scheduling of production to minimise energy costs and CO2 emissions.
+Project examples include the evaluation of forecast accuracy and weather regimes on the economic dispatch and spinning reserve requirements of fossil fuel generators, analysis of factors driving unscheduled downtime for a wind farm and the optimisation of production to minimise energy costs and CO2 emissions.